nickitat/hsort/README.md

 ## The problem

 It is well known that all broadly used comparison-based sorting algorithms performs O(NlogN) comparisons and, consequently, O(NlogN) swaps in order to sort an array of N elements.
-Also known that there exist types which are expensive to swap (because copying them is roughly the same amount of operations as moving them).
-Consider some good old POD types we are all using as protocols structures:
+Also known that there are types which are expensive to swap (because copying them is roughly the same amount of operations as moving them).
+Consider some good old POD type we are all using as protocols structures:

 ```cpp
 struct Message {